Riimu/Kit-ClassLoader/README.md

 the simplest way to place your class files.

 Using the `addBasePath()` method, you can define the base directories where to look for classes.
-The load the class mentioned above, you could use the following code:
+To load the class mentioned above, you could use the following code:

 ```php